 Our habits of about using computers, mobile devices or almost everything in a ways that are unique and consistent with our own biology and physiology.
 System should be able to learn the behaviour and style and when the same person types 3rd person password or PIN system should be able to detect and raise alarm.
 The way some one click and type, the way any one use mouse and other input devices are pretty consistent with that person’s own behaviour, habits, education level, and familiarity with a service or system.
 Basic security of typing wrong password is no longer good or doing anything good.

 FinTech and Neural Networks

 Architecture of Convolutional Neural Networks (CNNs) needs to be simplified for FinTech world to make full use of algorithmic trading framework.
-Volume, velocity and variety are main characteristics of big data.
-How these can be used as part of any FinTech software where volume or amount of data with high velocity to help in data processing on variety of Information or data.
+Big data characteristics like volume, velocity and variety are well taken care under ANNs.
+Now the question is how these can be used as part of any FinTech software.
+Where volume or amount of data with high velocity can help in processing of variety of Information and data.

 Changing Trend – FinTech Markets

 As the demand for data science expertise grows, so does the need for tools that deliver flexibility, speed, and ease of use.
 Organizations need solutions that can access several data types such as Big Data; offer a vast library of algorithms, including the most popular open source methods; and are accessible to expert coders and non-coders alike.
 Python algorithms for non-coders to provide greater analytical power and flexibility.